scottpetrovic/krita-documentation/user_manual/getting_started/navigation.rst

 By tagging your brush presets you can add particular sets of brushes to this palette. for example If you add some inking brush presets to inking tag you can and change the tags to inking in the pop-up palette you'll get all the inking brushes in the palette.

-You can :ref:`tag_system` brush presets via the :ref:`brush_presets_docker`, check out the resource overview page to know more about tagging in general.
+You can :ref:`tag <tag_management>` brush presets via the :ref:`brush_preset_docker`, check out the resource overview page to know more about tagging in general.

 If you call up the pop-up palette again, you can click the wrench icon, and select the tag.
 In fact, you can make multiple tags and switch between them.
 When you need more than ten presets, go into :menuselection:`Settings --> configure Krita --> general --> favorite presets` and change the number of presets from 10 to something you feel comfortable.